LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 > **Insight #7:** The hard work is often not recognized.

-Despite the substantial time and effort invested by contributors, especially maintainers, recognition and gratitude are not always forthcoming.
+Despite the significant time and effort invested by contributors, especially maintainers, recognition and gratitude are not always forthcoming.
 This reality resonates with the notion that "you can't please everyone."

-Despite their considerable efforts, maintainers frequently face criticism, with more emphasis on what is lacking or needs improvement rather than on what has been accomplished.
+Despite their considerable efforts, maintainers frequently face criticism, with more emphasis on what is lacking or needs improvement rather than on what has been achieved.
 This environment can be challenging, as it tends to focus more on the negatives rather than celebrating the successes and hard work that go into open-source projects.
 Things like "thank you" and "your work is appreciated" tend to go a long way to the individuals in the projects.

 > **Insight #8:** Maintainers are underappreciated.

-Maintainers have an demanding job and a lot of what they do often goes unrecognized.
+Maintainers have a demanding job and a lot of what they do often goes unrecognized.
 They shoulder the responsibility of triaging issues, reviewing pull requests, implementing new features, answering questions, managing communities, and _so much more_.

 Maintainers often face a unique set of challenges, especially when it comes to work-life balance.
 While some maintainers are compensated, the nature of their role typically requires a level of commitment that extends well beyond standard working hours.
 The possibility for these individuals to take a vacation and fully disconnect is not common at all.

 In addition to these challenges, a significant number of maintainers are actually volunteers.
-These individuals manage their regular jobs, education, and personal lives, and then dedicate countless hours of their free time to contribute to these projects.
-This level of dedication underscores the passion and commitment that drives the open source community, but also highlights the often demanding and relentless nature of the role.
+These individuals manage their regular jobs, education, and personal lives and then dedicate countless hours of their free time to contribute to these projects.
+This level of dedication underscores the passion and commitment that drives the open source community but also highlights the often demanding and relentless nature of the role.

 ## What to do now?